wcchin/carlae/README.md

 the carlae_page/theme/css and carlae_page/theme/js will be copied to docs when the `carlae` command is called (again).
 the carlae_page/theme/_templates/page.html is the jinja2 template file, which will be used to generate the docs/index.html, and this is the single static page for your readme file.

-## Add front matter
+## Add config file or front matter

 Carlae rely on the front matter in the readme file to get the basic configuration.
+In latest version, **carlae will also try to find a file named carlae.conf for these configuration. **

 Front matter should looks like: